** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 SEND_EMAIL () - This function sends email to the specified user(s).
 CAUTION: Usage of this function needs to be carefully tested since sending email cannot be undone.

-- param1 is the email recipient.
-Can be email address as string, or any expression returning user reference
+param1 is the email recipient.
+It can be an email address as a string, or any expression returning user reference.

 SEND_EMAIL(‘const1@mail.com’, ‘mail subject’, ‘mail body’);